-- (1) For the audit of the Company's annual financial statements and services normally provided by the principal auditor in connection with the Company's statutory and regulatory filings. - (2) For assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported in (1), including accounting consultations and various agreed upon procedures. - (3) For tax compliance and tax consulting services. - (4) For consulting services other than the fees reported in (1) to (3). - (5) Total fees of \$503,446 were billed to the Company's subsidiary, Canfor Pulp LP, in 2011 (2010: \$534,740).
+- (1) For the audit of the Company's annual financial statements and services normally provided by the principal auditor in connection with the Company's statutory and regulatory filings. - (2) For assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported in (1), including accounting consultations and various agreed upon procedures. - (3) For tax compliance and tax consulting services. - (4) For consulting services other than the fees reported in (1) to (3). - (5) In addition to the above fees, total fees of \$618,927 were billed to the Company's subsidiary, CPPI in 2012 (In 2011, \$641,790 was billed to Canfor Pulp LP).